RAF Thorpe Abbotts: 100th Bombardment Group (Heavy)

-The unit bombed airfields, industries, marshalling yards, and missile sites in western Europe, January – May 1944.
+The Bloody 100th bombed airfields, industries, marshalling yards, and missile sites in western Europe, January – May 1944.
 Operations in this period included participation in the Allied campaign against enemy aircraft factories during "Big Week", 20 – 25 February 1944.
 The group completed a series of attacks against Berlin in March 1944 and received a second Distinguished Unit Citation for the missions.

 Beginning in the summer of 1944, oil installations became major targets.
-In addition to strategic operations, the group engaged in support and interdictory missions, hitting bridges and gun positions in support of the Invasion of Normandy in June 1944.
+In addition to strategic operations, the group engaged in support and interdictory missions, hitting bridges and gun positions in the transportation plan preparations for the invasion of Normandy in June 1944.
 The unit bombed enemy positions at Saint-Lô in July and at Brest in August and September Other missions were striking transportation and ground defences in the drive against the Siegfried Line, October – December 1944; attacking marshalling yards, defended villages, and communications in the Ardennes sector during the Battle of the Bulge, December 1944 – January 1945; and covering the airborne assault across the Rhine in March 1945.

 The 100th Bomb Group received the French Croix de Guerre with Palm for attacking heavily defended installations in Germany and for dropping supplies to French Forces of the Interior, June – December 1944.

 The 100 BG flew its last combat mission of World War II on 10 April 1945 which was number 306.

 In December 1945, the group returned to Camp Kilmer, New Jersey.
 Group personnel were demobilized and the aircraft sent to storage.
 The unit was inactivated on 21 December 1945 and redesignated as the 100th Bombardment Group (Very Heavy).

 Postwar use

 After the war, the airfield was transferred to the RAF on 27 June 1946.
 After many years of inactivity, Thorpe Abbotts was closed in 1956.

-Current use

 With the end of military control, the airfield was largely returned to agricultural use with most of the perimeter track, runways and hardstands removed.
 A small airstrip was built on a part of the former perimeter track which is used for light aircraft.
 The control tower was restored in 1977 and was turned into the 100th Bomb Group Memorial Museum.
 Several World War II era buildings remain in various states of decay.